New Mexico voter registration guide

 - Mail your voter registration form to the mailing address below.
 For faster delivery, send the form directly to your local election office.

-- Your voter registration form must be 28 days before Election Day
+- Your voter registration form must be postmarked 28 days before Election Day

 Double-check your New Mexico voter registration status